TomasHubelbauer/ef-cosmos-embedded-inheritance/README.md

 Check out the [first demo](demo1) showing this.

-Note that OmniSharp is getting confused with multiple projects in different folders!
+Note that OmniSharp is getting confused with multiple projects in different folders without SLN files so all demos have a corresponding SLN file.

 This will not work without a base type - so with the base type of `object`.
 EF Core explicitly doesn't support navigation properties with `object` or `dynamic` types.